Arthroscopic Capsular Release

 Which joints can undergo arthroscopic capsular release?

-What are the benefits of arthroscopic capsular release?
+What are the indications for arthroscopic capsular release?

 Is arthroscopic capsular release an outpatient procedure?

-What is the recovery time for arthroscopic capsular release?
+What is the typical recovery time after arthroscopic capsular release?

 Several weeks to months, with physical therapy often recommended.

-Can arthroscopic capsular release be repeated if necessary?
+Can arthroscopic capsular release be performed on patients with certain medical conditions?

 If you have any feedback, please get in touch.